Is Cataract Surgery Performed on Both Eyes?

 When Will My Second Eye Be Operated On?

 That depends.
 Usually, we will perform cataract surgery on the second eye a few days to a few weeks after the first surgery has been completed.
 It varies based on the needs of the patient.
 We can discuss that with you in greater detail during the consultation process.

 Cases in Which Simultaneous Cataract Surgery Is Ideal

 If you have cataracts in both eyes and suffer from severe nearsightedness (myopia) as a result of your cataracts, we can perform surgery on both eyes simultaneously.

 Again, this needs to be considered on a case-by-case basis.
 If you are interested in simultaneous cataract surgery, we can determine if it’s ideal for you and go over the various risks and benefits involved.

 There are many other aspects of cataract surgery we can discuss with patients, including the type of IOL to use and the surgical technique to extract the clouded lens of the eye.
 We will happily go over all of these topics with you during a visit to our practice.

 Learn More About Cataract Surgery

 If you live in the Chicago area and would like more information about cataract surgery, be sure to contact a skilled eye doctor and vision correction specialist.
-You can reach Wicker Park Eye Center by phone at (773) 831-5592.
+You can reach Wicker Park Eye Center by phone above.
+We look forward hearing from you.